TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

       FROM retirement_titles as rt
       ORDER BY rt.emp_no, rt.to_date DESC;
       ```
 And finally, a summary is generated using the above data to identify the number of eligible retirees by job title.
+There are 98,398 employees eligible to retire in the next three years.
+The image presents the data by title, sorted largest to smallest number of retirees.

 <img src ="images/retiring_titles_table.png" width="40%" height="20%">